Woman seated at desk reading a large archival book, surrounded by framed photos, storage boxes, and soft lamplight.

 As Claridge’s reputation grows, it attracts visits from Queen Victoria and Prince Albert, soon becoming a favoured retreat for heads of state and royalty across Europe

-Historic black-and-white photo of Claridge’s Hotel entrance, London, capturing a classic scene with vintage cars and pedestrians
+Historic black-and-white view of Claridge’s entrance with vintage cars and pedestrians on Brook Street.

 Grand Reopening